Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives or

 There are many ways to make awesome dosas.
 Street food vendors in India display boards like "101 varieties of dosas."
 Szechuan dosa is a very popular variety in Bangalore and Mumbai.
 Many hotels serve these too.

 Szechuan dosa is a Chinese twist on regular lentil dosa.
 Stir-fried vegetables, Szechwan sauce, and cooked noodles are stuffed inside the crispy shell.

-In other words, a dosa is rolled up with spicy Szechwan noodles and a thin layer of butter and Szechwan sauce is placed on the dosa.
+In other words, a dosa is rolled up with spicy Szechuan noodles, and a thin layer of butter and Szechwan sauce is placed on the dosa.

 They are crunchy, colorful, flavorful, and awesome and biting into them is a heavenly experience!

 These are a favorite snack of kids and teenagers too.
 The tempting sauce, noodles, and veggies add freshness and a youthful feel to this robust street food.

 They are similar to spring rolls.
 You can follow my recipe to make the sauce, noodles, and dosa/crepe batter.

 I recommend that you give this wonderful recipe a try.
 Serve these dosas with tomato ketchup or coconut chutney.

 - 1 liter regular dosa batter, homemade, or crepe batter, available in Indian stores